NVIDIA/NeMo-Curator/docs/user-guide/gpudeduplication.rst

                  --log-dir ./
                  # --scheduler-file /path/to/file.json

-3. False positive check (optional): If skipping this step, proceed to the :ref:`skip fp check section <fuzzydup_nofp>`.
+3. False Positive Check (optional): If skipping this step, proceed to the :ref:`skip fp check section <fuzzydup_nofp>`.

   a.
 Jaccard Map Buckets
     - Input: ``_buckets.parquet`` and data directories